-At this point Lord de Winter enters the room, casting an inquiring glance at John.
+At this point Lord de Winter enters the room, casting an inquiring glance at Felton.

-Milady asks de Winter to ask John what favor she was asking.
+Milady asks de Winter to ask Felton what favor she was asking.

-Lord de Winter perceives that John has succumbed to Milady’s charms; he tells him to hold strong for three more days.
+Lord de Winter perceives that Felton has succumbed to Milady’s charms; he tells him to hold strong for three more days.

 Milady reflects that she has made some great headway.